vueuse/vueuse/packages/core/useBroadcastChannel/index.md

 Reactive [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel).

-Closes a broadcast channel automatically onUnmounted.
+Closes a broadcast channel automatically component unmounted.

 ## Usage

 The BroadcastChannel interface represents a named channel that any browsing context of a given origin can subscribe to.
-It allows communication between different documents (in different windows, tabs, frames or iframes) of the same origin.
+It allows communication between different documents (in different windows, tabs, frames, or iframes) of the same origin.

 Messages are broadcasted via a message event fired at all BroadcastChannel